Rooms and times

 • Printable view of this syllabus

-Russian 1131and 1132 are TBA (Time to Be Arranged) courses.
+Russian 1131 and 1132 are TBA (Time to Be Arranged) courses.
 The class days/times are chosen at the organizational meeting.
 We always try to accommodate everyone.
 The time and place of the organizational meeting are announced on our Welcome page, see the navigation bar on the left.

 At the beginning of the semester, we find out from each group of students how hard they want to work, i.e. how fast they want to move through the material.

-The pace you select is measured in credit hours.
-For example, in the fall of 2024, half the students decided to take Russian 1131 for 2 credits, and the other half chose 3 credits (compared to the 4 or 5 credits in Russian 1121).
-So we taught 2 sections.
+The pace you select is measured in credit hours: 2 or 3 credits depending on the section you are in.
+The 2-credit section has more review days, and by the end of the semester, the students cover less material.
 The number of sections we can teach in a given semester depends on our teaching resources and the level of interest among the students.

 There is one more way in which 1131-1132 are "self-paced": the pace can be, and often is, adjusted in mid-stream.
 If the group (and/or the teacher) feels that progress is too slow or the course moves too fast, the syllabus is adjusted accordingly.